-You can apply for a visa up to 3 months in advance of your intended date of travel to the Schengen Area.
-Applicants are strongly advised not to confirm their travel arrangements until they have received their visa.
+You can apply for a Visa up to 6 months in advance of your planned travel date to the Schengen territory.

 A Schengen visa has to be obtained from the Embassy/Consulate of the country where the main purpose of travel lies.
 Therefore, please check your travel plans before making your application to the Consular Department of the Embassy/ Consulate of Spain in Dominican Republic.
 In case of travel to multiple Schengen countries, please make your application to the Consulate where you will be staying for the maximum number of days, or from the Point of First Entry into the Schengen Countries, if the duration of stay is the same in more than one Schengen Country.